orje/LEDviaApp/README.md

 ![state machine](doc/SMofLEDviaApp.png)
 ### 7  Concluding remarks
 So finally I realized my project with the following cornerstones:
-A) To reduce the communication load I only transfer the changed values so it is only 4 char long:
+A) To reduce the communication load I only transfer the changed values and so it is only 4 char long:
 1 char for the selected value together with 1 char of the selected colour or the selected LED program.
 Ahead of these 2 chars comes 1 char as a start sign.
 And afterwards comes 1 char as a stop sign.
 B) I don't use the USART Serial interrupt itself, because it could fire at any time and so causes problems with the LED control (explained above).
 Instead I look activly from time to time into the USART Serial receive buffer.
 So the handshake is implemented this way (see picture below):
 If a colour or a LED program is changed in the app (4) and there isn't already a communication going on, it first sends only 1 char 'R' as a request to the Arduino and waits for the answer (5).